 As we moved into the reintroduction phase, whereby Becca could slowly start to test her reaction to new foods, we worked on stabilising her gut microbiome through supporting herbs and supplements such as digestive enzymes, fermented foods and pre and probiotics.

 Becca’s now experiencing far less bloating and constipation and her skin is constantly improving.
 Most importantly, she now has the knowledge to understand what causes her symptoms and the power to heal herself.
+Becca was on the 3 Month Nutritional Therapy Package.

 Registered Nutritional Therapist